schemers/homebridge-hunterdouglas-platinum/README.md

 * `"setPositionDelayMsecs"` time in msecs to delay setting blind positions.
 This smooths things out when you are dragging slider.
 Default is 2500 msecs.

 * `"createVirtualRoomBlind"` Creates a virtual blind for each room that contains all the blinds in the room.
 Default is true.
 Changing this blind will change all blinds in the room.
+Position is set to the average position of all blinds in the room.

 * `"createDiscreteBlinds"` Creates a blind for each real blind.
 Default is true.
 You might want to turn this off if you want only the virtual room blind.